ECUdweber/thedanielweber/Angular2-Starter-Project.md

 # Angular 2 Starter Project

 This tutorial will build an extremely simple seed project with Angular2.
-We will begin with the most basic application possible followed by an example that is a bit more functional.
+We will begin with the most basic application possible and then add on a bit more functionality.

 ### Overview